tudocomp/tudocomp/docs/Documentation.md

 ~~~

 Note how both strategies inherit from `Algorithm` and provide a `Meta` object.
+Both are of type `my_strategy_t` as required by the "strategy" option of the
+main algorithm.

 `SquareStrategy` implements a simple `result` function that squares the input
 parameter, while `MultiplyStrategy` accepts another option named "factor", that
 is read and multiplied by the inpt parameter to compute the result.